 We hope you find this information useful in understanding the Reserve O-6 assignment process.
 We recognize how important the outcomes of assignment decisions are to each individual and to the Service.
-We also hope our messages, PSC-RPM website, CG Portal site, as well as correspondences, will keep you well informed as we seek to meet Service need by balancing the needs of the unit and your individual desires.
+We also hope our messages, PSC-RPM website, as well as correspondence, will keep you well informed as we seek to meet Service need by balancing the needs of the unit and your individual desires.